credativ/plutono/docs/sources/troubleshooting/troubleshoot-queries.md

 ## Inspect your query request and response

 The most common problems are related to the query and response from your data source.
-Even if it looks like a bug or visualization issue in Grafana, it is almost always a problem with the data source query or the data source response.
+Even if it looks like a bug or visualization issue in Plutono, it is almost always a problem with the data source query or the data source response.
 Start by inspecting your panel query and response.

 For more information, refer to [Inspect a panel]({{< relref "../panels/inspect-panel.md" >}}).